nayasinghania/notes/Spring 2025/LING 21/Exams/Test 2 Cheatsheet.typ

 / Weak Analogy : When an arguer compares two (or more) things that aren’t really comparable in relevant respects.

 / Inconsistency : When an arguer asserts inconsistent or contradictory claims.

+== Language
+/ Vagueness : A word of phrase is vague when its meanning is fuzzy and inexact / Overgenerality : Words are over general if the information they provide us too broad and unspecific in a given context / Ambiguity : A word expression is ambiguous if it has two or more distinct meanings and the context does not make clear which meaning is intended